Adriane Lenox, Benjamin Walker, Caissie Levy and More Set for Zara Aina's BIG OL FANCY PANTS BENEFIT, 11/26

 Tony Award Winning Adriane Lenox (Doubt, Kiss Me Kate, The Blind Side) and Broadway dreamboat Benjamin Walker (Cat on a Hot Tin Roof, Bloody Bloody Andrew Jackson), will lead a group of Broadway actors performing in support of an international not-for-profit arts organization created by some of their colleagues from the Great White Way.
-ZARA AINA's Big Ol' Fancy Pants Benefit will take place today, November 26th, 2012.
+ZARA AINA's Big Ol' Fancy Pants Benefit will take place on November 26th, 2012.

 Zara Aina, founded by Broadway actors Lucas Caleb Rooney (Golden Boy, Country Girl) and Bryce Pinkham (Ghost, Bloody Bloody Andrew Jackson) pairs New York acting students with at-risk children in Madagascar to create original pieces of physical theatre based in Malagasy folktales.
 In the Spring of 2013, their efforts will culminate in a national tour of Madagascar, during which the children will deliver educational aid and culturally relevant performances to communities in need.

 Caissie Levy (Ghost, Hair, Wicked) and Drama Desk Award Winner Lorenzo Pisoni (Humor Abuse, Henry IV) will also lend their talents to the evening.
 Jazz Recording Artist Katie Schutt as well as Jon Batiste's Stay Human Band will also perform live.
-The evening will be staged at the Five Angels Theater (789 10th Ave.) tonight, November 26th at 7pm.
+The evening will be staged at the Five Angels Theater (789 10th Ave.) on November 26th at 7pm.
 Tickets can be purchased at zaraaina.org, or through eventbrite.

 The ultimate mission of Zara Aina, which means "Share Life" in Malagasy, is to provide children with tools to succeed as students and story tellers by delivering school supplies to their villages and by producing their original works of theatre.